-A Chair is the person who oversees all faculty, policies, and academic curriculum for a specific academic program.
+A Chair or Dean is the person who oversees all faculty, policies, and academic curriculum for a specific academic program.

 The Vice President of Academic Affairs (VPAA) is a member of the senior leadership team who oversees all academic faculty and curriculum.
-This person also works with the VPSA with regards to the Academic Integrity section.
+This person also works with the AVPSA with regards to the Academic Integrity section.

-The Vice President of Student Affairs (VPSA) is a member of the senior leadership team who oversees the Student Success Center and Student Rights and Responsibilities - Code of Conduct.
+The Assistant Vice President of Student Affairs (AVPSA) oversees the Student Success Center and Student Rights and Responsibilities - Code of Conduct.